PLEASE BE IN TOUCH!

 And his new home, Sarasota, would become Florida's “cradle of golf.”

-Nobody in the small village of Sarasota knew what John Hamilton Gillespie was doing when, in May of 1886, he built a practice course consisting of two greens and one long fairway.
+Nobody in the small village of Sarasota knew what John Hamilton Gillespie was doing when, in May of 1886, he built a practice course consisting of two greens connected by a fairway.

 In 1904, John Hamilton Gillespie laid out a nine-hole golf course on 110 acres east of his original course.
 This new course was located on present-day Main Street, east of present Links Avenue, where Gillespie practiced daily for many years.
 In 1905 he added a clubhouse that he maintained with the course at his own expense until he sold the course to Owen Burns in 1910.